 Over 20 Years of Professional Dance Experience

-Ms Basile has choreographed solos for numerous dance competitions, including YAGP and the Cecchetti International Ballet Competition.
+Ms. Basile has choreographed solos for numerous dance competitions, including YAGP, ADC/IBC, and the Cecchetti International Ballet Competition.
 Her choreography has also been featured in many showcases and summer intensives of pre-professional ballet schools.
-Within the past four years she has had the opportunity to choreograph at Marin Dance Theatre, where she creates several new works per year on their top pre-professional students.
+Within the past several years she has had the opportunity to choreograph at Marin Dance Theatre, where she creates several new works per year on their top pre-professional students.
 Andrea is also honored to serve as Artistic Director for Magnify Dance Ensemble where she also choreographs for their shows each year.

 FIVE POINT DANCE

 As her love for dancing grew, so did her love for photographing it.
 After a few years of experimenting and working with several mentors in San Francisco, CA, she found herself contracted to photograph for the San Francisco Ballet.
 She was incredibly thankful to have had that opportunity and learned so much from watching and capturing such beauty close up.
 She created a darkroom in her house and became fully invested in the art.
-After several years of photographing dancers, dance companies, and theater productions, she took a hiatus to finish her dance career.
-Currently, she is available and photographing dance where she resides in Albuquerque, NM.
+After many years of photographing dancers, dance companies, and theater productions, she took a hiatus to finish her dance career and now relates her eye for photography to how she teaches her students in their technique classes.